sirdesmond/prayertracker/README.md

-# issues:
+# PrayerTracker
-- welcome screen does not show
-- how to login once
+An app for small groups to encourage team members to pray